DenTelezhkin/DTCollectionViewManager/README.md

 ## Features

 - [x] Powerful mapping system between data models and cells, headers and footers
+- [x] Support for all Swift types - classes, structs, enums, tuples
+- [x] Support for protocols and subclasses as data models
 - [x] Views created from code, XIB, or storyboard
 - [x] Flexible Memory/CoreData/Custom storage options
 - [x] Automatic datasource and interface synchronization.
 - [x] Automatic XIB registration and dequeue
 - [x] No type casts required
 - [x] No need to subclass
-- [x] Support for all Swift types - classes, structs, enums, tuples
 - [x] Can be used with UICollectionViewController, or UIViewController with UICollectionView, or any other class, that contains UICollectionView

 ## Requirements